mm6/ethereum-lab3/README.md

 14. Visit the URL https://testnet.algoexplorer.io/api-dev/indexer-v2 and note the base URL.
 The base URL is https://algoindexer.testnet.algoexplorerapi.io/.

-15. Browse the API's.
+15. Browse the API's and experiment with some API calls.
 Create a new Javascript program (based on getGenesisBlock.js) named getDispenserTransaction.js.
-This program will create an HTTP request to visit the testnet blockchain and get the details associated with the transaction that took funds from the dispenser.
+This program will create an HTTP request to visit the testnet blockchain and get the details associated with the transaction that you sent to extract funds from the dispenser.
 Run this program and paste the program and its output to the pdf.

-16. Browse the Algorand Indexer V2 API.
-Create a new Javascript program (based on getGenesisBlock.js) named getTransferTransaction.js.
+16. Create a new Javascript program (based on getGenesisBlock.js) named getTransferTransaction.js.
 This program will show the transaction details when you sent 5 Algos to me.
 Run this program and paste the program and its output to the pdf.

 :checkered_flag:**To receive credit for Part C, submit a document named Lab3PartC.pdf containing clearly labelled sections that include: getDispenserTransaction.js and its output and getTransferTransaction.js and its output.**